 Although the industry has experienced significant issues, these programs are your opportunity to set the tone with your current customers, but also to attract new ones.
 To keep guests coming in and retain your long-lasting customers, you need to make them feel connected to your hotel brand.
 Here’s what you can do!

-Find select and trustworthy partners
+Find trustworthy partners

 As a hotel, you shouldn’t work on your own in your area to build up your customers’ loyalty.
 After all, your hotel is only one part of the local experience, and the more you can offer, the more enticed they will be.
 For example, hotels often partner up with local cafes and restaurants, offering discounts to local venues, but also discounted local tours.